 Yes, Tieflings are mortal and go through physical ageing throughout their life.
 As to what the external signs of ageing might look like on your Tiefling character, as compared to regular human stuff like wrinkles, aching joints, and white hair, well, it's really up to you.

-Tieflings' bodily characteristics - like skin, hair, and eye color; length, shape, texture, and color of horns, and so on - vary wildly from individual to individual.
+Tieflings' bodily characteristics - like skin, hair, and eye color; length, shape, texture, and color of horns; and so on - vary wildly from individual to individual.
 So, if your Tiefling is in later life, you can choose for that to show in their appearance in whatever way feels right for the character, for you, and for the folks at your table.

 What do Tieflings smell like?

-Tieflings have long been described in DnD lore texts as having a noticeable odor about them, usually brimstone, sulfur, or warm or rotting meat.
+Tieflings have long been described in lore texts as having a noticeable odor about them, usually brimstone, sulfur, or warm or rotting meat.

 Due to the widespread prejudice against Tieflings in many parts of the Forgotten Realms, playing as one can mean exploring themes of marginalization and distrust.
 And, as physical representations of being an unwelcome outsider go, it doesn't get much more obvious and unsubtle than smelling weird all the time.